a-aigner/ToBee/README.md

 added functionallity to the add Tasks.
 Also changed the layout of the Tasks page.
 ![picture not found](mdimg/task_homepage.png)
 ![picture not found](mdimg/add_task.png)

+### UI/UX Changes
+the login screen and onboarding has been removed an the existing pages have been redesigned